wgminer/blog/ux-team-cadence.md

 - *Be on time* Standup is so short that being 5 minutes late can double the length of the meeting.
 Build a culture of being on time, every time.
 Also, if necessary start without tardy folks.

 ### Chapter (Weekly)
+The idea for this meeting is lovingly stolen from Spotify and their Pod, Chapter, and Guild team structure.
+I've never worked at Spotify so I don't know exactly how it works there but at 2U, Chapter is a ~90-120 minute meeting we have once a week where we discuss our practice as designers, the larger industry, and our place in the company.

+#### Why we do it
+1. You need time to have a really great discussion.
+Our stand-up is keep intentionally terse so to balance it, we created chapter.
+3. It's a forum to have meta conversations about team process and strategy.
+As a creatively new group at 2U, we're still working on
+4. Chapter creates a consistent place to announce (and then discuss) major events.
+Recently, our department merged with another one.
+Chapter was the perfect place to both announce it and then have a through discussion about what I meant for us.
+5. Often, the only other person who can empathize with you as a designer is another designer.
+Chapter is a safe space for the team to vent and share advice.
+For me as a new manager, this is a boon because there's a _ton_ of things I've never dealt with before and situations I don't have a good solution to.
+6. Finally, as with stand-up, Chapter brings the team together and maintains our sense of cohesion.

+#### Keys to success
+- *Keep an agenda* Time is valuable and devoting over an hour to a non-design/coding activity gets expensive.
+Make sure there is a clear organizer to the meeting and try to always have a loose agenda to follow.
+Typically I send out a "call for topics" email the two days before the meeting.
+- *Don't be afraid to cut it short* Some weeks there really isn't anything to talk about.
+Don't be afraid to cancel the meeting

 ### Design Review (Bi-Weekly)

 ### Team Lunch (Monthly)
+This one should be pretty self-explanatory.
+Food is awesome.
+Free food is even better.
+We have a team lunch to engage with each other on a personal level.
+We intentionally don't set an agenda for this and just let some organic discussion occur.
+Let time I think we talked about

 ### UX State of the Union (Twice a year)